corrode/corrode.github.io/content/blog/simple/index.md

 }
 ```

-The iterator doesn't look too bad but the vec is simpler.
+The iterator doesn't look too bad, but the vec is simpler.
 What to do?
 The caller likely needs to collect the results anyway.
 Since we're processing a finite set of URLs, the link checker needs all results to report successes/failures, and the results will probably be iterated multiple times.